 What

-was your most favorite part of the day?
+was your favorite part of the day?

 Questions like this one encourage your kids to focus on the bright